- Admissions & Aid

 See the undergraduate catalog (PDF) for more information and course descriptions.

-Once the program receives CSWE accreditation, graduates of GMercyU’s BSW program will have the eligibility for advanced standing in CSWE masters programs, which will take a full year off the time to complete your masters of social work (MSW).
+As the program has received CSWE accreditation, graduates of GMercyU’s BSW program will now have the eligibility for advanced standing in CSWE masters programs, which will take a full year off the time to complete your masters of social work (MSW).
 You may also choose to pursue a graduate degree in pastoral counseling, school counseling, clinical counseling, and applied behavioral sciences.
 GMercyU offers an accelerated master of school counseling.

 Job growth in the field of social work is expected to grow by 12% between 2014- and 2024, according to the Bureau of Labor Statistics, which is higher than average for all careers.
 Some social work careers, such as health care social workers and substance abuse counselors, are expected to grow at ever higher rates, making a social work degree an excellent choice if you’re looking for a rewarding career in a growing field.